Who is required to file taxes?

 - Visa/Immigration Status information, including Form DS-2019 (if J status) or Form I-20 (if F status) and I-94 card (and all prior I-20s or DS2019s for past years) (NOTE: Print your I-94 card online at www.cbp.gov/I94)

 - Social Security Number or Individual Taxpayer Identification Number (if you have been assigned one)

 - Address Information (BOTH your current U.S. Address and Foreign Address)

-- U.S. Entry and Exit Dates for current and all past visits to the U.S. (Please complete the Travel Dates Worksheet before coming to a workshop)
+- U.S. Entry and Exit Dates for current and all past visits to the U.S. (Please complete the Travel Dates Worksheet before using GTP to prepare your taxes.)

 - Academic Institution or Host Sponsor Information

 - Forms W-2, 1042-S and/or 1099 (if you received any)